Obstetrician & Gynecologist (OB/GYN)

 - Problem-solving skills: Obstetricians and gynecologists need to evaluate patients’ symptoms and administer the appropriate treatments.
 They need to do this quickly if a patient’s life is threatened.

 The average pay for obstetricians and gynecologists in the United States is approximately $303,000 according to an annual Medscape survey in 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of obstetricians and gynecologists is projected to grow 16 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of obstetricians and gynecologists is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.

 Prospects should be especially good for obstetricians and gynecologists who are willing to practice in rural and low-income areas, because these areas tend to have difficulty attracting physicians.

 Obstetricians and gynecologists typically need a bachelor’s degree, a degree from a medical school, which takes 4 years to complete, and, 3 to 7 years in internship and residency programs.

 Medical schools are highly competitive.
 Most applicants must submit transcripts, scores from the Medical College Admission Test (MCAT), and letters of recommendation.
 Schools also consider an applicant’s personality, leadership qualities, and participation in extracurricular activities.
 Most schools require applicants to interview with members of the admissions committee.

 Students spend most of the first 2 years of medical school in laboratories and classrooms, taking courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and in the laws governing medicine.
 They also gain practical skills; learning to take medical histories, examine patients, and diagnose illnesses.